coveo/ui-kit/packages/headless/README.md

 8. Tell the documentation tools how to extract the controller reference documentation and code samples by adding a new entry to the relevant configuration(s) under `headless/doc-parser/use-cases`.
 Similar as above, that config will configure documentation tool so that all reference and samples appear on docs.coveo.com/headless

-9. Think about possibly writing a new dedicated "handwritten" article about the feature and it's usage, if you think/judge that an end user of the library would need more context to understand the usage of a particular controller or high level feature.
-For example, if a controller requires special configuration in Coveo admin console, or if it needs special interaction with the end user application.
-If you think such an article would be helpful for end users of the library, write a google doc and share it with the documentation team.
+9. Think about possibly writing a new dedicated "handwritten" article about the feature and it's usage, if you judge that an end user of the library would need more context to understand the usage of a particular controller or high level feature.
+For example, if a controller requires special configuration in Coveo admin console, or if it needs special interaction with the end user application, such an article might help them self serve and troubleshoot better.
+If that's the case, write a google doc and share it with the documentation team.
 They will be able to help you publish it on docs.coveo.com/headless.

 10. You are done !
 You can now consider planning adding support for the new feature in one of our UI component library (Atomic, Quantic).